×

 Don’t follow a circular motion

 Do not follow a circular motion while washing or drying your car.
-The chances of causing micro-scratches on your car are high by cleaning the car in a circular motion.
-Car wash experts recommend moving your washing mitt or towel in a straight line or follow a Z-pattern while cleaning.
+The chances of causing micro-scratches on your car are high when cleaning the car in a circular motion.
+Car wash experts recommend moving your washing mitt or towel in a straight line or following a Z-pattern while cleaning.

 Don’t use a dishwashing liquid or detergent

-Way too many car owners commit the mistake of using dishwashing liquid or detergent to clean their cars.
-Remember, dishwashing liquids and detergents can strip the protective wax off your car’s body, and worse, ruin your car’s finish permanently.
+Way too many car owners make the mistake of using dishwashing liquid or detergent to clean their cars.
+Remember, dishwashing liquids and detergents can strip the protective wax off your car’s body and, worse, permanently ruin its finish.
 Instead, we highly recommend that you use a dedicated car wash cleaning product to get your car spotless.

 Car Wash Dos